Enhancing Surface Neural Implicits with Curvature-Guided Sampling and Uncertainty-Augmented Representations: Conclusion

 \section{Conclusion}

-\paragraph{Summary} In this work, we have presented novel curvature-guided sampling methods with uncertainty-augmented surface implicits representation.
-Our method is easily transfer to exist methods that can efficiently deal with low-quality inputs.
+\inparagraph{Summary} In this work, we have presented novel curvature-guided sampling methods with uncertainty-augmented surface implicits representation.
+Our method is easily transferred to existing methods that can efficiently deal with low-quality inputs.
 Our approach operates on depth images, which can be directly acquired from hardware.
 We propose a method that computes surface geometric properties: normals and curvatures on depth images instead of using ground truth mesh, which is more suitable for real-world applications.
-The by-product uncertainty gives a reliability indication for the predicated signed distance value and can help with non-closed surface representations. \paragraph{Limitations and future work} Our approach does not specialize in surface completion.
+The by-product uncertainty gives a reliability indication for the predicated signed distance value and can help with non-closed surface representations.

+\inparagraph{Limitations and Future Work} Our approach does not specialize in surface completion.
 It will fail to recover any missing areas in depth.
 Next, since the presented method can be easily integrated with other neural reconstruction methods and shape completion techniques, we plan to incorporate shape completion and neural rendering to deal with missing areas.